vegetableman/blog/content/posts/interfaces/index.md

 And do I want to see this implemented in Shopify or other admin apps?
 No. I love thinking about products and user interfaces.
 So for me, this was just a fun thought experiment.
 Is this is a substitute for youtube tutorials? of course not.
 When done right (as Shopify does), nothing can substitute those friendly faces.

-**To summarise**: A navigation panel will help users navigate the interface, just like a GPS would, without limiting agency.
+**To summarise**: A navigation panel &mdash; like the one showcased &mdash; will help users navigate the interface, just like a GPS would, without limiting agency.

 <div class="br"></div>
 <div class="br"></div>